lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Invest in good instrumentation: capture refresh timestamps and source-change timestamps reliably; this makes staleness monitoring trivial and robust.
 - Check the Redshift documentation for the exact limitations and behaviors of fast/incremental refresh and any new features (auto-refresh, concurrent options), since capabilities and system views evolve.

-If you want, I can:
-- Draft a concrete refresh + swap stored procedure for your schema, or
-- Provide a ready-to-run monitoring query and CloudWatch SNS alarm setup based on how your tables record changes.

 ## How does Redshift handle semi-structured data with the SUPER data type and PartiQL?
 High-level summary